Child Custody & Visitation Issues

 When going through a divorce, one of the most difficult details to resolve is the custody arrangement and visitation schedule.
 We want to shield our children from the damaging effects of divorce or parental separation.
-Co-parenting is ideal but not always possible (especially when one parent is a narcissist or alienating).
+Co-parenting is ideal, but it’s not always possible, especially when one parent is a narcissist or alienating.
 Parents who can come to mutual agreements on everything else during a divorce may often fight bitterly about visitation and custody.

-We also have a team of professionals and a library of information to help our clients address some of the emotional aspects of custody and visitation during divorce.
-For example, we rely on a range of therapists to help you deal with the grief, anxiety, shame, and other feelings that you may be experiencing, but also have professionals to help your children understand what is going on.
-And for those that therapy is not a good fit, we have other resources on how to answer the tough questions that children will ask about divorce and separation.
+To offer you the best possible support, Alexandra Geczi PLLC has a team of professionals and a library of information available to help our clients address some of the emotional aspects of custody and visitation during divorce.
+For example, we rely on a range of therapists to help you deal with the grief, anxiety, shame, and other feelings that you may be experiencing surrounding this process, and we also have professionals to help your children understand what is going on.
+For those who want an option other than therapy, we have other resources on how to answer the tough questions that children will ask about divorce and separation.